privacygmail cleanupemail security

 MailMop's protection:

-• No email data to subpoena from MailMop
+• No email data for anyone to subpoena from MailMop

-• Government would need to subpoena Google (your Gmail), not MailMop
+• A government would have to subpoena Google (your Gmail), not MailMop

-• MailMop only has: your email address, subscription status, action logs
+• MailMop only holds your email address, subscription status, and action logs

 Risk 4: Employee and Contractor Access

-What happens: Company employees, contractors, and third parties can potentially access emails stored on servers.
+What happens: Company employees, contractors, and third parties can potentially read emails stored on servers.

 Concerns in 2026: